 - Support activity that does not require significant exertion

 - Support activity that requires limited ongoing oversight (self-completion and reporting)

 - When self-completion and reporting is not feasible, host single-day events centered around a singular activity (supervised)

-- Prioritize activity that can be completed outside, especially in the early part of the semester
+- Prioritize activity that can be completed outside, especially in the later part of the semester